northeastern-rc/rc-public-documentation/docs/source/best-practices/shell_environment.md

 # Shell Environment on the Cluster

 ## The Discovery Shell Environment and `.bashrc`
-Discovery uses a Linux-based Operating System (CentOS), where the Shell program interfaces with the user.
-Bash (Bourne Again SHell) is one of the most popular Shell implementations, the default Shell on Discovery.
+Discovery uses a Linux-based operating system (CentOS), where the shell program interfaces with the user.
+Bash (Bourne Again SHell) is one of the most popular shell implementations, the default shell on Discovery.

 The shell script `.bashrc` is used by `bash` to initialize your Shell environment.
 For example, it is typically used to define aliases, functions, and load modules.
 Note that environment variables settings (such as `PATH`) generally go in the `.bash_profile` or `.profile` files.
 Your `.bashrc`, `.bash_profile`, and `.profile` files live in your `$HOME` directory.
 You can change your .bashrc with a text editor like [nano](https://www.nano-editor.org/).